 This isn’t an exhaustive list – if in doubt, get in touch with your insurer.

 Items that are worth over £1,000 don’t usually come under this definition.
-Instead, you'd list them as a ‘high-value’ or a ‘listed’ item.
-This may include expensive items of jewellery or things like laptops and bicycles which need to be listed separately.
+Instead, you list them as a ‘high-value’ or a ‘listed’ item.
+This may include expensive items of jewellery or things like laptops and bicycles, which need to be listed separately.

 What’s the difference between personal possessions and contents insurance?

-There’s the potential for some overlap between the two types of insurance as they cover many of the same items.
+There’s the potential for some overlap between the 2 types of insurance as they cover many of the same items.